ferdinand-koenig/resmetric/README.md

 In this example, the AUC per dip and Integrated Resilience Metric (IRM) are calculated.
 The IRM is also called GR by Sansavini[^5].
 (We adapted his formula by using TAPL+1 instead of TAPL.)

-[^5] [G. Sansavini, “Engineering Resilience in Critical Infrastructures,” in Resilience and Risk, I. Linkov and J. M.
+[^5] [G. Sansavini, "Engineering Resilience in Critical Infrastructures," in Resilience and Risk, I. Linkov and J. M.
 Palma-Oliveira, Eds., Dordrecht: Springer Netherlands, 2017, pp. 189–203, ISBN: 978-94-024-1123-2.
 DOI: 10.
 1007/978-94-024-1123-2 6.](https://doi.org/10.1007/978-94-024-1123-2_6), Chapter 6, formula 6.12